Light- and heavy-quark symmetries and the $Y(4230)$, $Y(4360)$, $Y(4500)$, $Y(4620)$ and $X(4630)$ resonances

 where $\langle V_I(Y^{(*)}) \rangle$ is the expected value of the potential binding the previous meson-antimeson systems in the isospin $I=0$ configuration.
 Conversely, if the $Y(4500)$ and $Y(4620)$ happen to be $1^{--}$ $D_s \bar{D}_{s1}$ and $D_s^* \bar{D}_{s1}$ molecules, their potentials should be directly related to those of the $Y(4230)$ and $Y(4360)$ via HQSS and SU(3)-flavor symmetry.
 If we additionally assume that the potentials in the $I=1$ configurations are negligible in comparison with the $I=0$ ones (e.g. if the potential is given by vector-meson exchange), we end up with

 This means that we can calculate the masses of the $Y(4500)$ and $Y(4620)$ resonances from the ones of the $Y(4230)$ and $Y(4360)$, respectively, leading to

 which are in line with their experimental masses, see Eqs.~(\ref{eq:MYs}) and (\ref{eq:MYs-star}).
 This suggests that the $Y(4500)$ and $Y(4620)$ are simply the hidden-strange partners of the $Y(4230)$ and $Y(4360)$.
-In contrast, the explanation of the $X(4630)$ is more involved and we will discuss it later, as it requires to consider the explicit HQSS structure of the potential as well as the inclusion of coupled channel effects
+In contrast, the explanation of the $X(4630)$ is more involved and we will discuss it later, as it requires to consider the explicit HQSS structure of the potential as well as the inclusion of coupled channel effects.

 In the following lines we will explain in more detail the previous arguments and the constraints imposed by HQSS and SU(3)-flavor symmetry to the family of molecular states composed of an S-wave and P-wave charmed meson-antimeson pair.
 The manuscript is structured as follows: in Sect.~\ref{sec:hqss} we write down the lowest order contact-range potential compatible with HQSS for these systems; in Sect.~\ref{sec:su3} we consider the effects of SU(3)-flavor; in Sect.~\ref{sec:predictions} we propose two possible power countings by which to organize our limited knowledge of these systems.
 Finally, in Sect.~\ref{sec:conclusions} we summarize our findings.
 In addition Appendix \ref{app:OPE} analyzes whether pion exchanges are perturbative, while in Appendix \ref{app:transition-operators} we explain a few technical details about the spin operators appearing in these bound states and Appendix~\ref{app:phenomenology} describes two phenomenological models to which we compare our EFT results.